Key Takeaways

 Not every storm damage claim requires an attorney.
 If your insurer processes your claim promptly and pays a fair amount, count yourself fortunate.
 But if you encounter any of the following situations, it is time to consult a storm damage insurance attorney:

 Your claim has been denied outright with an explanation that does not match what your policy says.
 Your insurer's estimate is dramatically lower than your contractor's estimate and the insurer refuses to negotiate meaningfully.
 Your claim has been open for months with no resolution and no clear explanation for the delay.
-Your insurer is depreciating labor costs, reducing your actual cash value payment below what is reasonable.
-You have been asked to submit to an examination under oath, which often signals that the insurer is looking for a reason to deny.
+Your insurer is depreciating disputed line items, reducing your actual cash value payment below what appears reasonable.
+You have been asked to submit to an examination under oath, which can signal that the insurer is preparing a coverage defense.
 The damage is extensive enough that the financial stakes justify professional representation.

-Oklahoma's bad faith framework — including the availability of attorney's fees — means that qualified attorneys can represent homeowners in storm damage disputes on a contingency basis.
-You should not let the cost of legal representation prevent you from challenging an unfair claim outcome.
+Oklahoma's bad faith framework — including potential attorney's fees — means that qualified attorneys can often represent homeowners in serious storm damage disputes on a contingency basis.
+You should not let the assumed cost of legal representation prevent you from challenging an unfair claim outcome.

 Frequently Asked Questions